Hardt-Coded/FSharpris/README.md

 If collide some of that, i copy the current **Bricklayer**, not the **Next-Move-BrickLayer**, which I used for collision testing, to the **Gamefield** with a "poor mans" or-function.

 It's all mutable.
 And yeah I could have uses arrays instead of a (linked)list.
 But this is only a proof of knowlegde for me.

+The Bricks itself are small 2D Lists.
+For every rotation and type I had build a 2D-List.

+To render the small bricks into the Bricklayer, I add empty rows for ever y-coordinate minus the height of the current brick (the bricks have different heights per rotation), then I map the list of brick rows (Type: int list list) to a full row for the BrickLayer.
+For that I use the x-coordinate ( \[list of zeros] @ \[brickrow] @ \[rest to fullfill the fieldwidth] ).
+And tha nthe rest of empty rows.

+For every move and rotation I build a new BrickLayer.